Xinrui-Fang/Go-Fishing/README.md

 * Vuforia 9.2.4

 ## Introduction
 In this project, we proposed a fishing MR application to take fishing lovers immersive fishing experience.
 Educational purpose is granted also, users can learn fish specie introduction, fishing tricks and tips in this application.
-Moreover, we designed a complete UI interactive system based on user experience design.
+Moreover, we designed a complete UI interactive system based on user experience design.<br/>
 <img src="https://github.com/Xinrui-Fang/Go-Fishing/blob/master/img/Playing.png" width = "600"  alt="" align=center /><br/>